Daevid-NoFace/Daevid-NoFace/README.md

 Hi 👋 My name is David
 =======================

-I’m a fullstack web developer passionate about building dynamic and user-friendly applications.
+I’m a web developer passionate about building dynamic and user-friendly applications.
 -----------------------------------------------------------------------------------------------

 My technical toolkit includes Java, HTML, TailwindCSS, TypeScript, JavaScript, React, and PostgreSQL.
-I work extensively with Spring Boot for backend development and leverage modern frameworks, such as React and Astro, to create interactive and responsive web experiences.
+I work with Spring Boot for backend development and leverage modern frameworks, such as Astro, to create interactive and responsive web experiences.

 After earning my degree in Computer Engineering, I took a three-year break from the tech world.
-Now, I’ve reignited my passion for software development and am committed to growing as a full-stack developer.
+Now, I’ve reignited my passion for software development and am committed to growing as a developer.
 Although I’m still early in my professional journey, I’m a fast learner and thrive on tackling new challenges every day.

 I’m always eager to collaborate, learn, and contribute to exciting projects.
 Let’s connect!

 * 🌍  I'm based in Havana, Cuba
-* 🧠  I'm learning Spring Boot

 ### Skills